-You will commonly find that a slight bit of forward movement on your part between the two strikes may be required to keep the target in range.
+You will commonly find that a slight bit of forward-movement on your part between the two strikes may be required to keep the target in range.

 Age Empi Uchi – Uraken Tsuki

 This combination is similar to the Age Empi Uchi – Otoshi Empi Uchi combination but an Uraken Tsuki is substituted for the second strike.
 This combination is almost always used when the target of the second strike is the upturned face.
-Because the Uraken Tsuki has greater range than the Otoshi Empi Uchi there is less frequently a need to move forward between the two strikes when using this combination.
+Because the Uraken Tsuki has a greater range than the Otoshi Empi Uchi there is less frequently a need to move forward between the two strikes when using this combination.

 Age Empi Uchi – Tettsui Uchi

-Here again we are simply using a different second strike following an upward elbow strike.
+Here again, we are simply using a different second strike following an upward elbow strike.
 This has the increased range benefits of the Age Empi Uchi – Uraken Tsuki combination, but due to the orientation of the elbow the Age Empi Uchi – Tettsui Uchi combination can be used to strike other targets in addition to the face.
 For example, the first strike might impact under the chin but the second strike might impact the collar bone.
 An additional example could employ the Age Empi Uchi to strike the ribs of a forward-leaning opponent and then the Tettsui Uchi might strike to the back, spine, kidneys, or neck – something that cannot be done effectively with the Age Empi Uchi – Uraken Tsuki combination.
 Consider how these two strikes might be employed against someone who is standing erect, bending back somewhat, or leaning forward significantly.
-What angles and orientations make the most sense and what parts of the body are likely target areas in each case?
+What angles and orientations make the most sense and what parts of the body are likely target-areas in each case?